-“Our commitment to the success of automotive service providers includes developing and introducing innovative parts that address fast-emerging repair opportunities among today’s foreign nameplate and domestic passenger vehicles,” says Mark Boyle, director, steering and suspension products, North America, Federal-Mogul Motorparts.
+“Our commitment to the success of automotive service providers includes developing and introducing innovative parts that address fast-emerging repair opportunities among today’s foreign nameplate and domestic passenger vehicles,” says Mark Boyle, director, steering and suspension Articles, North America, Federal-Mogul Motorparts.

 “By relying on Moog, service providers can be certain they have high-quality, problem-solving parts to meet the needs of today’s vehicle owners.”